 Click here to check out the best one in Bratislava, with free cancellation, Old Town tour and Castle tour included.

-Some of you asked me if Bratislava is a safe place for a solo traveller, especially for girls.
+Some of you asked me if Bratislava is a safe place for solo female travellers.

-I visited without Al, and while I was with a group of colleagues, I still liked to explore on my own, also in the evening.
+I visited without Al, and while I was with a group of colleagues, I still liked to explore on my own, also at night.

 Solo travellers can find so many entertaining things to do in Bratislava.
-While shopping is obviously one of the top activities, it’s not the only thing you can do at Bratislava Christmas market!
+While shopping is obviously one of the top activities, it’s not the only thing you can do at Bratislava’s Christmas market!

 That’s probably why Europe is a pretty popular destination in December: every region has a different take on Christmas.

-You can eat elaborate pastries straight out of a Medieval cookbook, attend midnight masses in Gothic churches, listen to Christmas carols under a beautiful Christmas tree and so much more.
+You can eat elaborate pastries straight out of a Medieval cookbook, attend midnight masses in Gothic churches, listen to Christmas carols under a large Christmas tree and so much more.

 If you have never been to Bratislava before, you should consider visiting during the last weeks of the year.